ginomaglaqueucla/city-explorer/README.md

 This is a City Explorer.

-You can search for a city,state in the US along with different filters for restaurants and events.
+You can search for a city, state in the US along with different filters for restaurants and events.

 You will get a random itinerary generated with a path on google maps for directions.